-- 3.4 Quality of laminates (blanks) and cutting of their specimens shall comply with these requirements and the requirements of GOST 23801-79, or a similar standard recognized by the Register. - 3.5 Tests to determine physical and mechanical properties. - 3.5.1 Elastic and strength characteristics of FRPs in the initial state when exposed to short-term loading shall be determined in accordance with the list and test procedures specified in Table 3.2. - 3.5.2 Elastic and strength characteristics of FRPs in the initial condition under repeated static and continuous loading shall be determined in accordance with the list and test procedures specified in Table 3.3. - 3.5.3 Tests of FRP specimens at an elevated temperature of 60 °C shall be carried out considering the requirements of GOST 23806-79 requirements, to determine the characteristics in items 3 5, 8, 11 of Table 3.2.
+- 3.4 Quality of laminates (blanks) and cutting of their specimens shall comply with the requirements of this Appendix and/or a standard agreed with the Register. - 3.5 Tests to determine physical and mechanical properties. - 3.5.1 Elastic and strength characteristics of FRPs in the initial state when exposed to short-term loading shall be determined in accordance with the list and test procedures specified in Table 3.2. - 3.5.2 Elastic and strength characteristics of FRPs in the initial condition under repeated static and continuous loading shall be determined in accordance with the list and test procedures specified in Table 3.3. - 3.5.3 Tests of FRP specimens at an elevated temperature of 60 °C shall be carried out to determine the characteristics in items 3-5, 8, 11 of Table 3.2.